wcarc-on/wcarc-site/minutes/minutes201906.md

 ---
 layout: minutes
-title: Minutes of the Regular Meeting on June 17, 2019
+title: Minutes of the Regular Meeting on June 17, 2019 - DRAFT
 ---

 The meeting was held at the Sobey's in Kanata (March Rd. location).